KushagraGoyal675/risc-vera/README.md

 ## 📞 Contact

-For queries or contributions, reach out at kushagra.kushagra@sitpune.edu.in / om.dhamame.btech2023@sitpune.edu.inor open an issue in the GitHub repository.
+For queries or contributions, reach out at kushagra.kushagra@sitpune.edu.in / om.dhamame.btech2023@sitpune.edu.in / mayank.hete.btech2023@sitpune.edu.in or open an issue in the GitHub repository.

 ---